These Skillet Shrimp Fajitas come together in just one pan for minimal clean up. They take 10 minutes to cook and are

 There are so many delicious dishes that you can serve with your shrimp fajitas, so feel free to get creative!

 I like garnishing my shrimp fajitas with lime wedges and cilantro, but you can add pretty much whatever options you want.
 Popular toppings including avocado, guacamole, cojita cheese, Tex Mex cheese, refried beans, salsa, refried beans, sour cream and corn.

 You can use a store-bought fajita seasoning or make your own blend and store it in the pantry for later.
-Making your own fajita seasoning is super easy – just mix together some chili powder, paprika, onion powder, garlic powder, cumin, chili flakes, salt and pepper.
+To make the fajita seasoning, all you need is chili powder, paprika, onion powder, garlic powder, cumin, chili flakes, salt and pepper.
 Mix that together with some lime juice, soy sauce, vinegar and garlic, and you’ve got an easy and flavourful shrimp fajita marinade!

 Storing and reheating